-Primary liver cancer (also known as hepatocellular carcinoma) related to chronic viral hepatitis infection in Australia is on the rise.
+The diagnosis of primary liver cancer related to chronic viral hepatitis infection in Australia is on the rise.

-In 2012, data from an AIHW report shows that primary liver cancer is the fastest increasing cause of cancer death and has the fastest increasing incidence of all cancers.
-Liver cancer survival remains low, with less than 16% of people still alive 5 years after diagnosis.
-In 2014 it was estimated that 1,615 people died of liver cancer, which is similar to the number of lives lost to melanoma (1,625) – a much more common, but less lethal cancer.
+Primary liver cancer is one of the fastest increasing causes of cancer death and has the second fastest increasing incidence of all cancers.
+Liver cancer survival remains low, with less than 17% of people still alive 5 years after diagnosis.
+1

 Globally, viral hepatitis is responsible for 80% of liver cancers.
 The majority of primary liver cancers are from untreated chronic hepatitis B or C infection.